Emerging Museum Professionals

 - Professional development programs (e.g. career workshops, mentoring activities)

-Interested in starting a local EMP group?
+Start a local EMP Group

 - Start small, be consistent, be patient.
 Start your EMP group with some small, easy-to-manage activities, like a happy hour or informal visit to a museum.
 Offer these programs on a regular basis and see how things go.
 Don’t be discouraged if only a few people show up at first.
 Encourage those who do show up to invite a colleague next time.

-If you would like more information on joining, starting or leading a local EMP group, please contact Greg Stevens at firstname.lastname@example.org.
+For more information on joining, starting or leading a local EMP group, please contact Greg Stevens at firstname.lastname@example.org.